 Tier II Capital

-The Bank did not raise any Tier II Capital during the year.
+The Bank did not issue any Tier II Capital instruments during the year.
 As on March 312018 the value of outstanding Tier II Capital instruments is Nil.

 The Bank continues to be adequately capitalized.
 The Capital Adequacy Ratio of theBank calculated under the Basel III Capital Regulations mandated by RBI is set outbelow: